Swathi Kiranam: Production

-Director K Viswanath had approached S. P. Balasubrahmanyam to dub for Mammootty in the film.
-According to SPB, he was ready dub for a great actor like Mammootty.
-But Mammootty asked the director if he can dub it himself in Telugu with his own voice, even though he did not know Telugu at the time.
+This film was Mammootty's Telugu debut, and director K. Viswanath had approached S. P. Balasubrahmanyam to dub for the actor in the film.
+But Mammootty asked Viswanath if he could dub for himself in Telugu, with his own voice, even though he did not know the language at the time.
 According to SPB, he said: "I can work hard.
 If you still do not like it, just do it with Balu Sir."
-But nothing like this came about.
-According to SPB, the film was dubbed by Mammootty himself.
-Though he could not provide the voice, it was SPB who sang the song for Mammootty in the film.
+Though he could not voice the dialogues, SPB still sang for Mammootty in the film.